privong/SimulationTools/Identikit/Identikit_quickstart.md

+---
-# Identikit Quickstart
+title: Identikit Quickstart
+author: George C. Privon
+---

-This assumes you have successfully compiled and installed zeno and Identikit and the executables are somewhere in your $PATH.
+This document assumes you have successfully compiled and installed zeno and Identikit and the executables are somewhere in your $PATH.

 ## Creating an Initial Library